tanzilli/raspberrypi_camera_streamer/README.md

 A python program for streaming raspberry pi camera

-This is a fork of [yasinarabi github project](https://github.com/yasinarabi/raspberrypi_camera_streamer) added with more info on how to try it using a Raspbian Buster Linux distribution.
+This is just a fork of [yasinarabi github project](https://github.com/yasinarabi/raspberrypi_camera_streamer) original project with more detailed info on how to try it using a Raspbian Buster Linux distribution.

 ## Step-by-step procedure